The Ultimate List of Prepositions — with Examples and a Quiz

-A preposition is a word in a sentence that normally precedes a noun or a pronoun and that’s used to illustrate the noun’s or pronoun’s relationship to yet another word in the sentence.
+A preposition is a word in a sentence that generally precedes a noun or a pronoun.
+You would use it to illustrate the noun or pronoun’s relationship to yet another word in the sentence.
 The actual word “preposition” came from the idea of a word being “positioned before,” or preceding, another word.
-While a preposition typically precedes a noun or pronoun, it’s not the case that it must always do so.
+While a preposition typically precedes a noun or pronoun, it doesn’t always have to happen that way.

 Prepositions and prepositional phrases are fairly flexible and important devices in English grammar.
-For most native English speakers and writers, grammatical errors involving prepositions actually aren’t very common.
-Prepositions frequently sound fine or read correctly no matter where they’re used in a sentence, in fact.
-Some writers, in attempting to sound grammatically correct, invariably trip themselves up when using propositions, and it’s typically because they’ve fallen into believing a few myths about sentence structure in English grammar.
+For most native English speakers and writers, grammatical errors involving prepositions aren’t very common.
+Prepositions frequently sound fine or read correctly no matter where they appear in a sentence.
+Some writers that try to sound grammatically correct often make mistakes when using prepositions.
+That’s because they have fallen into believing a few myths about sentence structure in English grammar.

-- Above, about, across, against, along, among, around, at
+- Aboard, above, about, across, after, against, along, among, around, at

 - Before, behind, below, beneath, beside, between, beyond, by